walter/aquamacs-emacs-starter-kit/README.markdown

 Also note that [rbenv](http://rbenv.org) along with [ruby-build](https://github.com/sstephenson/ruby-build) is now assumed for managing ruby versions.

-## ELPA packages that will be downloaded
+## MELPA packages that will be downloaded

+Packages that add features:

 * gist -- wrapper for gist API to be integrated with emacs
 * magit -- enhancements for use of git with emacs, see http://zagadka.vm.bytemark.co.uk/magit/magit.html
+* magithub -- adds integration from magit to github
 * paredit -- parenthesis matching, nice addition for lisp editing
 * rinari -- enhancements to emacs aimed at Ruby on Rails developers
-* w3 -- lynx-like built in browser for emacs
+* ruby-electric -- electric editing commands for Ruby files
+* ruby-hash-syntax -- provides ruby-hash-syntax-toggle which converts region between 1.8 and 1.9 hash styles
+* twilight-theme -- popular theme
-* yasnippet-bundle -- snippet functionality ala textmate, including standard distribution of snippets
+* yasnippet -- snippet functionality ala textmate, including standard distribution of snippets

+Packages for source code type specific editing modes:

+* applescript-mode
+* coffee-mode
+* haml-mode
+* handlebars-mode
+* js2-mode
+* sass-mode
+* scss-mode
+* slim-mode
+* yaml-mode

 ## Install